OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 --header "X-OpenIDM-Password: openidm-admin" \
 --request POST \
 --data '{
-  "name" : "Customer",
+  "name" : "Insured",
   "description" : "Role assigned to insured customers."
 }' \
 "https://localhost:8443/openidm/managed/role?_action=create"</userinput></screen>

 ++++

-Do record the `_id` output for the Agent and Customer roles.
+Do record the `_id` output for the `Agent` and `Insured` roles.
 You will use those numbers to assign desired roles for each user.

 NOTE: While you could use `PUT` to create roles with descriptive names, we recommend that you use `POST` to create roles